• Skip to primary navigation

 Purslane in the garden.
 The glossy red stem is a dead giveaway and makes it easy to identify.

-Spurge is a look a like that you don’t want to eat that grows in the same places as purslane.
-The most common one I see should be Euphorbia maculata.
-After you look at the plants side by side, it’s easy to tell them apart.
-Verdolagas have much thicker, juicy stems.
-Spurge doesn’t look much like something you’d want to eat-it’s flimsy and not very attractive.
+Spurge is a look a like that you don't want to eat that grows in the same places as purslane.
+The most common one I see should be spotted spurge (Euphorbia maculata).
+Although the plants may grow together, it's easy to tell them apart compared side by side.

 Edible wild purslane or verdolagas